-There will be a committee of the Board of Directors (the “Board”) of Liberty Global plc (the “Corporation”), which will be called the Audit Committee.
+There will be a committee of the Board of Directors (the “Board”) of Liberty Global Ltd. (the “Company”) which will be called the Audit Committee (the “Committee”).

 1. Statement of Purpose

-The purpose of the Audit Committee is to provide assistance to the Board in fulfilling the Board’s responsibilities to the Corporation and its shareholders relating to the accounting and financial reporting process and the audit of the Corporation’s financial statements and the Company’s compliance with legal and regulatory requirements.
-To that end, the Audit Committee will oversee management’s processes and activities relating to:
+The purpose of the Committee is to assist the Board in fulfilling its responsibilities to the Company and its shareholders relating to the accounting and financial reporting process, the audits of the Company’s financial statements and the Company’s compliance with legal and regulatory requirements.
+To that end, the Committee will oversee management’s processes and activities relating to:

-- maintaining the reliability and integrity of the Corporation’s accounting policies, financial reporting practices and financial statements;
+- maintaining the reliability and integrity of the Company’s accounting policies, financial reporting practices and financial statements;

 - the independent auditor’s qualifications and independence;

-- the performance of the Corporation’s internal audit function and independent auditor; and
+- the performance of the Company’s internal audit function and independent auditor; and

-- confirming compliance with U.K. and U.S. Federal laws and regulations, and the requirements of any stock exchange or quotation system on which the Corporation’s securities may be listed.
+- confirming compliance with Bermuda and U.S. Federal laws and regulations, and the requirements of any stock exchange or quotation system on which the Company’s securities may be listed.

 2. Committee Membership

-The members of the Audit Committee will be appointed, and may from time to time be removed, by the Board.
+The Committee Members will be appointed, and may from time to time be removed, by the Board.
 Each member of the Committee will serve on the Committee until the earlier of their death, resignation or removal by the Board, or until their successor shall have been appointed.
 The Board shall designate one member of the Committee to act as chair of the Committee from time to time.
 The Board will take into account any recommendations of the Nominating and Corporate Governance Committee in making such appointments.

 3. Meetings; Executive Sessions

-The Audit Committee will meet on a regular basis, but no less frequently than four times per year, and shall hold special meetings as required.
-Periodically the Audit Committee will meet with management, the internal auditors (or other personnel responsible for the internal audit) and the independent auditor in separate executive sessions in furtherance of its purposes.
+The Committee will meet on a regular basis, but no less frequently than four times per year, and shall hold special meetings as required.
+Periodically the Committee will meet with management, the internal auditors (or other personnel responsible for the internal audit) and the independent auditor in separate executive sessions in furtherance of its purposes.
 Such meetings may be held in person or remotely by an electronic or telephonic means in which all Committee Members can hear and can be hear by each other Committee Member.

-Meetings of the Audit Committee may be called by or at the request of the Board, the Chairperson of the Audit Committee, any two members of the Audit Committee or the Chief Executive Officer.
-Notice of a meeting of the Audit Committee stating the place, day and hour of the meeting shall be given to each member of the Audit Committee at least one day prior thereto by mail, personal delivery or by telephone, telegraph, electronically transmitted facsimile or other form of wire or wireless communication.
-The method of notice need not be the same to each member of the Audit Committee.
+Meetings of the Committee may be called by or at the request of the Board, the Chair of the Committee, any two Committee Members or the Chief Executive Officer.
+Notice of a meeting of the Committee stating the place, day and hour of the meeting shall be given to each member of the Committee at least one day prior thereto by email, personal delivery or by telephone or other form of wire or wireless communication.
+The method of notice need not be the same to each member of the Committee.